 In this paper, we take the first step towards investigating the potential of ChatGPT for code refinement based on the given review comments.
-Note that although code-to-code refinement (i.e., Chat-GPT directly generates refined code from original code) is also a research problem, there are still major concerns regarding the quality of the refined code [43].
+Although code-to-code refinement is also a research problem, there are still major concerns regarding the quality of the refined code [41].
 Therefore, we focus on the refinement based on given review in this paper, which is different from code-to-code refinement.
 Specifically, we focus on three main problems: 1) How does ChatGPT perform compared to the state-of-the-art methods?
 2) In which cases does ChatGPT underperform, and what are the underlying reasons?
 3) How thse challenges can be mitigated?
 By answering these questions, we can gain a deeper understanding of the potential and challenges of ChatGPT for automated code refinement tasks.